Measure (mathematics): Generalizations

 For certain purposes, it is useful to have a "measure" whose values are not restricted to the non-negative reals or infinity.
 For instance, a countably additive set function with values in the (signed) real numbers is called a signed measure, while such a function with values in the complex numbers is called a complex measure.
 Observe, however, that complex measure is necessarily of finite variation, hence complex measures include finite signed measures but not, for example, the Lebesgue measure.

 Measures that take values in Banach spaces have been studied extensively.
 A measure that takes values in the set of self-adjoint projections on a Hilbert space is called a projection-valued measure; these are used in functional analysis for the spectral theorem.
 When it is necessary to distinguish the usual measures which take non-negative values from generalizations, the term positive measure is used.
 Positive measures are closed under conical combination but not general linear combination, while signed measures are the linear closure of positive measures.
 More generally see measure theory in topological vector spaces.

 Another generalization is the finitely additive measure, also known as a content.
 This is the same as a measure except that instead of requiring countable additivity we require only finite additivity.
 Historically, this definition was used first.
 It turns out that in general, finitely additive measures are connected with notions such as Banach limits, the dual of $L^\infty$ and the Stone–Čech compactification.
 All these are linked in one way or another to the axiom of choice.
 Contents remain useful in certain technical problems in geometric measure theory; this is the theory of Banach measures.

 A charge is a generalization in both directions: it is a finitely additive, signed measure.
-(Cf. ba space for information about bounded charges, where we say a charge is bounded to mean its range its a bounded subset of R.)
+(Cf. ba space for information about bounded charges, where we say a charge is bounded to mean its range is a bounded subset of R.)